fourstix/-Elfos-SPI-OLED-Drivers/OLED-SPI-GFX.md

 GFX Display Interface
 ---------------------
 The following methods are implemented in this library, oled_spi.lib, and are called by methods in the gfx library gfx.lib.
-These methods encapsulate the SPI OLED specific details.
+These methods encapsulate the SPI OLED device specific details.
 The source file gfx_display.asm contains the logic so that when a GFX display interface method is called it delegates to the appropriate SPI OLED private method.

 ## GFX Interface Methods